stevenysy/db-project/README.md

 Returns HTTP 201 on success.

+### `DELETE /api/playlists/:playlistId/songs/:songId`

+Removes a song from the specified playlist.
+Returns HTTP 200 on success.

+### `DELETE /api/playlists/:playlistId`

+Deletes a playlist along with its associated songs.
+Returns HTTP 200 on success.

 ## Learn More

 To learn more about Next.js, take a look at the following resources: